 Cynthia is currently in post-production

 for her third short, Chemistry, written by Charlotte Martin.
-She is also in development for a short film adaptation of Wendy MacLeod’s one-act play, The Shallow End, which landed her on the shortlist for American Film Institute’s 2017 Directing Workshop for Women, and her first feature, Best Friends, written by her longtime collaborator, Paul Marcarelli.
+She is currently in pre-production for a short film adaptation of Wendy MacLeod’s one-act play, The Shallow End, which landed her on the shortlist for American Film Institute’s 2017 Directing Workshop for Women, set to shoot on location on Long Island, NY this September.

 Photo by Augusta Quirk